vasansr/query-params-mongo/README.md

 `eq, ne, gt, gte, lt, lte, in, nin, all, exists`

 Other special operators supported are:
-`sw, swin`: starts-with, starts-with-in (multiple values)
-`isw, iswin`:  ignore-case variants of the above
+`sw` : starts-with, `swin` : starts-with-in (multiple values), `isw, iswin` : ignore-case variants of the same
-`co, coin`: contains, contains-in (multiple values)
-`ico, icoin`:  ignore-case variants of the above
-`re, rein`: regular-expression, regular-expression in (mutliple values)
-`ire, irein`:  ignore-case variants of the above
-`eqa`: equals-array
+`co` : contains, `coin` : contains-in (multiple values), `ico, icoin`:  ignore-case variants `re` : regular-expression, `rein` : regular-expression in (mutliple values), `ire, irein`:  ignore-case variants `eqa`: equals-array

 ### Values
 The value is converted to an array by splitting it on a comma, if the operator indicates that it requires mulitple values (all `in` operators, the `all` operator and the `eqa` operator).

-If multiple values are given for the same field, the value is retained as an array, regardless of the operator type.
+If multiple values are given for the same field, the value is considered an array, regardless of the operator type.

-Values are parsed and converted to an appropriate data type if required, which is determined by the Field Type, which could be auto-detected or explicitly specified in the field spec.
+Values are parsed and converted to an appropriate data-type, which could be auto-detected or explicitly specified in the field spec.

 ### Examples
 In the examples below, the original query string is shown rather than the parsed query object.
-This is for convenience, do ensure that the querystring is parsed before passing to processQuery.
+This is for readability, do ensure that the querystring is parsed before passing to processQuery.

 #### Simple fields
 * `name=John` -> `{name: 'John'}` Simple equality operator.